CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9A - Solar Eclipses.md

 4. [Lunar Occultations](https://en.wikipedia.org/wiki/Occultation)
    - When the Moon passes in front of a star or a planet, covering it from view.

 While rarer phenomena exist such as the [transit of other planets' moons across nebulae](https://en.wikipedia.org/wiki/Crab_Nebula#Transits_by_Solar_System_bodies) or the [occultation of planets by other planets](https://www.bogan.ca/astro/occultations/1737occl.htm), This section of the guide will detail the prediction and calculation of those four phenomena listed above.
+We follow Chauvenet (1891), Seidelmann & Urban (1992), and Green (1985).

 ## IX.
 Solar Eclipses
 This chapter will go into detail about solar eclipses, and end with a brief explanation on transits of inner planets across the Sun and lunar occultations of planets and stars.
-We follow Chauvenet (1891) and Seidelmann & Urban (1992).

 ### Partial, Total, and Annular Solar Eclipses